mslisa/PoliticalInsights/README.md

 ## Questions and Issues (MoSCoW)

 ### Overall
-* S - LB IP - Where did the contact information per rep go?
-* S - LM IP Future Enhancement - Graphs scalable to phone?
-They're running off the page; is there a dynamic setting?
-* C - LM IP Future Enhancement - Can we make graph points "jump" to new position?
+* C - LM Low Priority d3 reaction? - Can we make graph points "jump" to new position?
 * S - SM IP Dynamic text below effectiveness, contributions - Can we add data tables below graphs with the selected rep's numbers?
 * S - LM IP CSS of nav bar - Have the black bar

 ### Top of page
 * C - SM IP - Make address bar constant so you can switch addresses.
-* C - LM IP Future Enhancement - Can we add a button to submit for address?
-Mom didn't think to push return/enter to submit.
-* C - LM IP Future Enhancement - Can we make images buttons to impact rest of form?

-### Effectiveness
-* C - LM IP Future Enhancements - Can we set score as 1 - [score]/100 or something?
-The large number at [0,0] was confusing.
-* C - LM IP Future Enhancements - Hoverover grey on grey was hard to read.
-* C - SM IP center - Hoverover grey box could use more of a boarder so it's not so tight on cursor.

 ### Bipartisan
-* W - The bullets were skipped since they were assumed to be the same as prior graph.
-Drew some confusions on the graph until user realized to read the bullets.
-Not sure if there's a way to fix this?
-Maybe make the whole this less word heavy?
 * C - SM IP Bottom of to-do list - The lack of hover for this graph was interpreted as something was broken.

 ### Finance
-* M - SM it's No title or y-axis numbers/major ticks.
+* M - SM finding where it went - No title or y-axis numbers/major ticks.
-* S - LB IP title case and push to github - Rep names are now capitalized and were camel case in prior graphs.
+* S - LB title case and push to github - Rep names are now capitalized and were camel case in prior graphs.
 Do we just fix in data?
+* S - LB write up - Explanation on the methodology page.

+### Contact
+* S - LB generate - Create the contact information data source
+* S - SM to pull into website

+## Potential updates for future
+* Update ranking on effectiveness so large numbers are in anticipated area.
+Right now rank 1 being furthes from axis crossing is unintuitive.
+* Edit wording to be more efficient and streamlined.
+* Have dynamic comments per graph.
+Examples:
-* W - Have the comment on no data for the person only show up if there isn't data for the person?
+  * Finance comment that no data is found for person only when perosn has no data.
+  * The house of representative view of effectiveness has a naturally occuring vertical bar.
+Describe why this is happening when it appears.